What are the contest dates again?

 What do you mean by "Be a new, unpublished freeform larp"?

 Original and unpublished.
 If you are recycling old ideas that's fine, but don't submit anything you've previously submitted to another contest, and don't submit anything you wrote previously and stuffed in a drawer, and don't submit anything you've already published in any form.
 Let your conscience guide you when it comes to what "new" means, but "unpublished" means you have never released it in any form, for free or for profit, in print or electronically, until now.
 If you have never published your game, but have been running it on the convention circuit for awhile, please consider submitting something else.
+Our goal is to inspire people with our constraints, ingredients and awards to rapidly generate a new thing!

 Is there a prize for winning?